 Common Problems and Ethical Issues in Online Marketing

 As lawyers seek to be competitive, new and potentially unscrupulous tactics have been devised to attract potential clients.
-Some of the most common problems and ethical issues that are seen in online marketing, particularly legal advertising, include:
+Some of the most common problems and ethical issues that are seen with attorney SEO programs, particularly legal advertising, include:

 ● Claiming to be a specialist or expert.
 Most states’ bars have rules that prohibit an attorney from claiming to be a specialist or an expert.
 These rules are in place to prevent false and misleading claims.

 ● Blurring the lines of the client-attorney relationship.
 In a world of instant communication, the lines that distinguish the formation of the client-attorney relationship can be blurred.
 This is especially true when clients ask online questions and lawyers post open responses, often through social media.
 It is important that online communications contain a disclaimer, and that communications are taken offline as soon as possible.

 ● Posting deceptive or misleading information.
 Unfortunately, advertising can often be deceptive.
 Even something like writing the word “lawyers” when the firm only has one “lawyer” can be misleading.

 ● Claiming to offer legal services in an unauthorized jurisdiction.
 In today’s day and age, geo-targeting is an important part of effective online marketing.
 But lawyers must be wary of promoting themselves in jurisdictions where they are not authorized to practice.

 ● Making unsubstantiated claims.
 Using qualifiers like “best” and “most” can be problematic.
 A law firm should refrain from saying things such as, “The most reputable law firm in…” etc.

 ● Making unfounded promises or citing victories without qualifying them.
 Finally, legal marketing may make unfounded promises or talk about legal victories without qualifying them with a statement explaining that an outcome is not guaranteed and that outcomes vary on a case-by-case basis.